-Since January 1, 2018 through July 23, 2021, we have issued an aggregate of 3,607,799 ordinary shares pursuant to the exercise of share options by our employees, directors and consultants.
+Since January 1, 2018, we have issued an aggregate of 2,855,229 ordinary shares pursuant to the exercise of share options by our employees, directors and consultants.
 These issuances were exempt from the registration requirements of the Securities Act pursuant to Section 4(a)(2) of the Securities Act, Rule 701 and/or Regulation S.

-Since January 1, 2018 through July 23, 2021, we have granted our directors, officers, employees and consultants options to purchase an aggregate of 10,303,711 ordinary shares, at a weighted average exercise price of \$4.146 per share, under our 2013 Equity Incentive Plan out of which, as of the date hereof, options to purchase 8,788,998 ordinary shares granted to our directors, officers, employees and consultants remain outstanding.
+Since January 1, 2018, we have granted our directors, officers, employees and consultants options to purchase an aggregate of 10,303,711 ordinary shares, at a weighted average exercise price of \$4.146 per share, under our 2013 Equity Incentive Plan.
+As of the date hereof, options to purchase 9,017,308 ordinary shares granted to our directors, officers, employees and consultants remain outstanding.

-Since February 1, 2021 through July 23, 2021, we have granted our directors, officers, employees and consultants an aggregate of 437,870 RSUs to be settled in ordinary shares, of which 437,870 RSUs granted to our directors, officers, employees and consultants remain outstanding as of July 23, 2021.
+Since February 1, 2021, we have granted our directors, officers, employees and consultants an aggregate of 437,870 RSUs to be settled in ordinary shares.
+As of the date hereof, 437,870 RSUs granted to our directors, officers, employees and consultants remain outstanding.